Artist & Sculptor

 Sculpturally exotic garden

-New this season are two wonderful stone terraces with lovely seating, several new areas already planted up, sculptural teak roots from Indonesia, and an addition of 1.5 tons of glacial boulders and Westmoreland limestone rocks.
+We have a new area with gravelled beds and a view over the covered reservoir to Highgate Woods, and Kenwood in the distance.
+There are two wonderful stone terraces with lovely seating, sculptural teak roots from Indonesia, and an addition of 1.5 tons of glacial boulders and Westmoreland limestone rocks.

 The Paradise garden has several seating areas and a large central water feature – specially commissioned from India – as the hub of a network of curving stone paths.
 It is surrounded by a circular bed of fragrant herbs.
-An exotic orchard comprises pomegranate, peach, quince, apricot, loquat, prickly pear, fig and black mulberry and is complemented by a stone terrace featuring orange and lemon trees.
+An exotic orchard comprises pomegranate, peach, quince, apricot, loquat, prickly pear, fig and black mulberry and is complemented by a stone terrace featuring a fruiting lemon tree.

 A Hartley Botanic greenhouse with a curved glass roof houses a propagation bench and many tender plants including cacti.
 A stand of Jaquemontii birch frames a view of Highgate Woods.
 Arid beds feature aloes and agaves.
 A small natural pond encourages wildlife.

-The garden design and implementation started in 2016, and is the result of a seven-year evolution, starting with watercolour designs by the owner of his dream garden in collaboration with garden designer Steve Buckley.
-Over twenty tons of stone from India and Portugal were used to create a structure to set off the planting, which is now maturing rapidly to realise the design.
+The garden design and implementation started in 2016, and is the result of a seven-year evolution in collaboration with garden designer Steve Buckley, starting with watercolour designs by me of our dream garden.
+Over twenty tons of stone from India and Portugal were used to create a structure to set off the planting to realise the design.
+The garden is very mature now.

 Garden photos